 Who Is Best For You?

-Robinhood also allows you to trade stocks in your brokerage account for free with no commission fees.
+Robinhood also allows you to free trade stocks in your brokerage account with no commission fees.
 If you want to trade on a mobile device, Robinhood has a user-friendly app for this.

 Acorns is the best micro-investing app for hands-off investors.
 If you’re looking to invest automatically and frequently, without much active trading or management, Acorns will be great for you.

 It allows you to invest small amounts of money on a daily basis that you won’t miss from your paycheck, but can still grow passively without you spending time on the investment platform.

-Acorns is also a great option for those looking to get started now rather than later is because of its “Round-Ups” feature.
+Acorns is also a great option for those looking to get started now rather than later because of its “Round-Ups” feature.
 This allows you to round up your purchases and deposit your spare change into your investment account.
 It automatically invests this money, so you don’t have to spend mental energy managing your investments.